Steve Banks (footballer)

-Steven Banks (born 9 February 1972) is an English football player and coach.
+Steven Banks (born 9 February 1972) is an English football player and coach who is currently the goalkeeping coach of Blackpool.
 Banks played as a goalkeeper for clubs in the English and Scottish leagues, including Gillingham, Blackpool, Wimbledon and Heart of Midlothian.
 He achieved the unusual feat of winning the Scottish Cup with three clubs, although he was an unused substitute in all three finals.
 Towards the end of his playing career, Banks started working as a goalkeeping coach.
-He is currently in that role at his former club Blackpool.